-The school has carried out several fundraising events during the school year including MacMillan and Children in Need.
-All money raised from these events was collected and sent to the charities.
+The school has carried out several fundraising events during the school year including Macmillan Coffee Morning and Pakistan floods All money raised from these events was collected and sent to the charities.

 Streamlined energy and carbon reporting

 As the academy trust has not consumed more than 40,000 kWh of energy in this reporting period, it qualifies as a low energy user under these regulations and is not required to report on its emissions, energy consumption or energy efficiency activities.